 In the event that you need Google Analytics on your sites, at that point you can incorporate Firebase with Google Analytics.
 Regardless of whether you don’t, in the event that you have partners who see just the dialect of Google Analytics, this association can be useful.
 Firebase has a tight coordination with Google Analytics.
 Associate your Firebase information to Google Analytics and see your Firebase investigation reports without leaving the Google Analytics UI.

-On the off chance that you have both an iOS and an Android rendition of your application, the two would be followed independently for Firebase.
-There is at present no choice for moving up information from different sorts of applications into one informational collection for announcing purposes – in any event not without BigQuery.
+On the off chance that you have both an iOS and an Android studio rendition of your application, the two would be followed independently for Firebase.
+There is at present no choice for moving up information from different sorts of extended applications into one informational collection for announcing purposes – in any event not without BigQuery.
 You can interface your Firebase information to BigQuery, yet you may acquire capacity and questioning expenses.
 Customary Google Analytics enables you to gather information in one informational collection (property) on the off chance that you’d like.
 This has been one of the essential cases for proceeding to utilize Google Analytics.

 Posted By :Pace Wisdom